 Paris isn’t a cheap destination.
 I mean, why would it be?
 This city draws major tourist crowds, especially on holidays.
 Plus France’s capital is an international city that’s always filled with people who are traveling for business.
 So it makes sense hotels would be expensive.
 Annoyance won’t change reality.

 However, I have some good news for you.
 November is an affordable time to visit if the City of Lights has been on your bucket list for a long time.
 Check out last minute hotel deals for additional savings.
 You can experience lovely surroundings for a reason price, and who doesn’t want to take advantage of that?

 Also, if you’re a huge nerd like me and track flight prices, then you already know that November’s costs are much easier on the wallet than a July or August flight.

-Eeeee, fall colors!
-Autumn is my favorite season simply because of the gorgeous red, yellow, orange, and brown leaves.
+What kind of colors?
+You guessed it!
+Fall colors!
+Honestly, autumn is my favorite season simply because of the gorgeous red, yellow, orange, and brown leaves.
 So spectacular.
 And what’s even more beautiful is having the Parisian skyline as a backdrop.
 Be still my beating heart!!

 Of course, you’ve a better chance of enjoying the delightful leaves in early November, so correctly mark your calendar.

 Fall in Paris is naturally a stunner.
 Take advantage of it, and don’t limit yourself to indoor activities.